Michielvde1253/zoomumba-private-server/README.md

 ## How to play

-This private server is still under development.
-Be sure to check back later!
+A demo server is available at https://zoomumba-private-server.onrender.com/, but remember that this only a test server.
+Progress can be reset at any time and many features are not working yet.

 ## How to run the code locally

-Install the libraries from requirements.txt and start server.py.
-It's as simple as that!
+Install the libraries from requirements.txt, set up a MongoDB database and create a .env file like in the example.
+Then, simply run app.py!

 You will need a browser that supports Flash (and Flash Player itself) to run the game.
-Alternatively, you can use [Flash Browser](https://flash.pm).
+Alternatively, you can use [Flash Browser](https://github.com/radubirsan/FlashBrowser).

 ## Assets
 We're still looking for some of Zoomumba's assets.
 If you have them or know how to get them, feel free to contact us!

 ## List of game commands
 I'm not 100% sure if all of these are still being used in the latest version of Zoomumba, but I hope it gives an indication of the progress of this private server.

-Current progress: 24/173

 - [ ] achievement.ga - GET_ACHIEVEMENTS
 - [ ] advBreedEvt.getConfig - ADVANCED_BREEDING_EVENT_CONFIG